Full-Day Total Immersion Experience

 It sounds like you have quite the full itinerary in mind!
 To get in most of the fun you propose, I suggest the 12-hour Total Makeover with Full Day Immersion package.
 We’ll meet at my Cabin John, MD, makeover studio around noon.
-We’ll spend about 3 to 4 hrs on selecting your outfits for the day, makeup, and photos.
+We’ll spend about 3 to 4 hrs on selecting your outfits for the day, applying makeup, and shooting photos.
 Feel free to bring several outfits, wigs, shoes, accessories, etc. that we can choose from throughout the day for our photos and outings.
 We can always mix and match from your collection and mine.
 After that, we will start exploring the DC metro area based on your interests and desires.

 Shopping: What are you interested in shopping for?
 If you’d like to shop for clothing or shoes, what sizes fit you best and what styles and pieces interest you?
 Tyson’s Corner Center is the best mall in the area and has terrific clothing options in a variety of sizes and styles.
 Georgetown in Northwest DC is great for a combination of window and casual shopping, walking along the waterfront, and feeling like you stepped into a piece of history.
 Plus Georgetown has great photo opportunities for on-location pictures.